The 2-systole on compact K\"ahler surfaces with positive scalar curvature: Introduction

 \section{Introduction}

-Systolic geometry studies how topology constrains the existence of low-volume representatives of nontrivial homology classes, and how these minimal ``sizes'' interact with global geometric constraints.
+Systolic geometry studies quantitative lower bounds for nontrivial homology classes represented by cycles of minimal volume.
 Following Berger's terminology \cite{Berger72Pu,Berger72Loewner,BergerIsosystolic} (see also \cite{BergerWhatIsSystole}) and Gromov's subsequent development of systolic geometry \cite{Gromov83}, if $(M,g)$ is a closed Riemannian manifold of dimension $n\ge k$, the $k$--systole of $(M,g)$ is defined by

 Here an integral $k$-cycle may be understood, for instance, as an integral current in the sense of geometric measure theory, and $\Vol_g(Z)$ denotes its $k$-dimensional mass with respect to $g$.